kamilskoczylas/NEC-Decoder/README.md

 Use case example:

-    import RPi.GPIO as GPIO # Only for value of GPIO.BCM from time import sleep # Sleeping allows CPU to increase performance for other applications on Raspberry
+    # Only for value of GPIO.BCM
+    import RPi.GPIO as GPIO
+    # Sleeping allows CPU to increase performance for other applications on Raspberry
+    # CPU goes down from 100% to 5-15% on NECDecoder
+    from time import sleep

     from NECDecoder import IRdecoder

     GPIO_Mode = GPIO.BCM
     GPIO_PIN = 16

-    # Example
+    # Initialization of the class.
+Sets thread deamon
+    # Default values are GPIO.BCM and PIN 16
     IReader = IRdecoder(GPIO_Mode, GPIO_PIN)

     while True: